michigan-traffic-lab/Dense-Deep-Reinforcement-Learning/README.md

 * **For Mode 1:** this step is skipped.
 * **For Mode 2:** this step is skipped
 * **For Mode 3:**
-  * Please run the following commands to run the simulation and generate the raw experiment results for Naturalistic Driving Environment (NDE) testing and D2RL-based testing:
+  * Please run the following commands to run the simulation and generate the raw experiment results for Naturalistic Driving Environment (NDE) testing and D2RL-based testing (the experiment_name can be specified by users):
     * ```python
       python main.py --experiment_name 2lane_400m_NDE_testing --mode NDE # Use this for NDE Testing
     * ```python